Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Results and Discussion

 \subsubsection{Low-dimensional Complex Functions}

-We then test LVGP-BO and Lolo-BO in optimizing low-dimensional complex functions, in this case, rugged functions with several local and/or global minimums.
-The Six-Hump Camel function (visualized in Figure \ref{fig:camel}(a)):
+We then test LVGP-BO and Lolo-BO in optimizing low-dimensional complex functions (definitions are provided in Methods), in this case, rugged functions with several local and/or global minimums.
+The Six-Hump Camel function (Figure \ref{fig:low-dim}c):

-with numerical $x\in[-2,2]$ and categorical $t\in \{\pm 1, \pm 0.7126, 0\}$, is optimized in 30 test runs, each starting from initial samples of size 10.
-Both LVGP-BO and Lolo-BO converge to the global minimum, while LVGP leads to faster convergence.
+with $x\in[-2,2]$ and $t\in \{\pm 1, \pm 0.7126, 0\}$, is optimized in 30 runs, each starting from initial samples of size 10.
+As Figure \ref{fig:low-dim}g shows, both LVGP-BO and Lolo-BO converge to the global minimum, while LVGP leads to faster convergence.

-We also test optimizing the Rastrigin function, which has more local minimums (as shown in Figure \ref{fig:camel}(b)):
+We also test optimizing the Rastrigin function, which has more local minimums (as shown in Figure \ref{fig:low-dim}d):

 where $d$ is the adjustable dimensionality.
-We set $d=3$, with two numerical variables $x_1=v_1, x_2=v_2$, both in the range $[-5.12,5.12]$, and one categorical variable $t = v_3 \in \{-5, -4, \dots, 5\}$.
-Note that we increase the maximum iteration number from 50 to 100, and run 10 replicates because of the long computing time.
-As Figure \ref{fig:camel}(d) shows, in optimizing this highly multimodal function, LVGP-BO shows more performance superiority: it approaches the global minimum at around 60 iterations and eventually converges to the global minimum, while Lolo-BO does not.
-We repeated the test on the Rastrigin function with different dimensionalities and initial sample sizes, and tested functions with similar characteristics; the results are in Supplementary Materials.
+We set $d=3$, with two numerical variables $x_{1,2}=v_{1,2} \in [-5.12,5.12]$, and one categorical variable $t = v_3 \in \{-5, -4, \dots, 5\}$.
+As Figure \ref{fig:low-dim}h shows, in optimizing this highly multimodal function, LVGP-BO shows more performance superiority: it approaches the global minimum at around 60 iterations and eventually converges to the global minimum, while Lolo-BO does not.